scalar-labs/scalar-terraform/modules/aws/monitor/README.md

 # Monitor AWS Module
-The monitor AWS module deploys a Prometheus monitoring service along with an alertmanager and Grafana.
+The monitor AWS module deploys a Prometheus monitoring service along with an Alertmanager and Grafana.

 ## Inputs